 When is the Strictly 2019 final?

-The Strictly live shows usually run for 13 weeks per series, which means the grand final is likely to air in December a week or two before Christmas.
+The Strictly live shows usually run for 13 weeks per series, which means the grand final is on Saturday 14th December at 7.05pm on BBC One.

 Who won Strictly 2018?